Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Interacting with user and systems.md

 4. fwrite:
    It can be used to write **binary output** data.
    `size_t fwrite(const void * ptr, size_t size, size_t nitems, FILE * stream);`
-   Some errors may be detected later beacuse the C library function will buffer the data to improve the writing and system call efficiency.
+   Some errors may be detected later because the C library function will buffer the data to improve the writing and system call efficiency.
 5. putchar:
    `int putchar (int c)`
    write one character to stdout.